Shazam (DC Comics): M. F. Enterprises

 In 1966, M. F. Enterprises produced their own Captain Marvel: an android superhero from another planet whose main characteristic was the ability to split his body into several parts, each of which could move on its own.
 He triggered the separation by shouting "Split!" and reassembled himself by shouting "Xam!"
 He had a young human ward named Billy Baxton.
 This short-lived Captain Marvel was credited in the comic as being "based on a character created by Carl Burgos".
 Marvel Comics subsequently created their own character named Captain Marvel in 1967, and Myron Fass sued Marvel for trademark infringement.
 Fass accepted a $4,500 settlement from Marvel, and Marvel secured the trademark of the name.

 Bill Black's attempted revival

 Bill Black attempted to revive Captain Marvel in 1969, but written and drawn in a more realistic Marvel Comics style for his fanzine Paragon Golden Age Greats, Vol. 1, #2.
-However, on the legal advice of his friend and publishing mentor Martin L. Greim he decided that rather than risk legal trouble with Fawcett Publications to destroy the entire print run except for two copies he saved for his files.
+However, on the legal advice of his friend and publishing mentor Martin L. Greim, he decided that rather than risk legal trouble with Fawcett Publications it would be better to destroy the entire print run except for two copies that he saved for his personal files.
 Black then rewrote the story using his own newly created hero Captain Paragon.

+C.C.
+Beck and Rocket's Blast Comicollector

+In 1970, fanzine Rocket's Blast Comicollector (RBCC) staffed C.C.
+Beck, Don Newton, Robert Kline, and Gene Arnold for a special issue called The Rocket's Blast Special 8.
+The comic book focuses on Captain Marvel's origins and creation through a series of columns by the group where they also discussed their history with Fawcett Publications.
+Along with new and exclusive art by Beck and Newton, the issue included an opinion piece by the staff strongly criticizing the copyright infringement lawsuit by Detective Comics.
+The opinion piece was titled THE DEMISE OF CAPTAIN MARVEL and is found on the very last page above where the staff still credits the copyright of Captain Marvel to Fawcett Publications.